Long-time asymptotics and stability for the sine-Gordon equation

 \subsubsection{Outline of the nonlinear steepest descent}

-We give an outline of the derivation of the long-time asymptotics.
-The major part of this paper is devoted to the study of the space-time region $|x/t|<1$ where the presence of solitary waves can be observed.
+We give an outline of the derivation of the long-time asymptotics (Sec \ref{sec: d-i} to Sec \ref{sec:summary}), in which the major part is devoted to study the space-time region $|x/t|<1$ where the presence of solitary waves can be observed.

 The first step (Section \ref{sec: d-i}) is to introduce the direct and inverse scattering transform for the sine-Gordon equation.
-The main purposes are \begin{itemize} \item[1] Characterize the scattering data related to the initial data given by \eqref{space-1}; \item[2] Derive the solution to equation \eqref{eq: sG} from the associated Riemann-Hilbert problem. \end{itemize} This will provide the building blocks for the application of the nonlinear steepest descent method.
+The main purposes are to \begin{itemize} \item[1] Characterize the scattering data corresponding to the initial data given by \eqref{space-1}; \item[2] Derive the solution to equation \eqref{eq: sG} from solution of the associated Riemann-Hilbert problem \ref{RHP-1} and the reconstruction formula in Proposition \ref{prop:recon}. \end{itemize} This step will provide the building blocks for the application of the nonlinear steepest descent method.

 The second step (Section \ref{sec:prep}), is to conjugate the matrix $m$ with a scalar function $\delta(z)$ which solves the scalar model RHP Problem \ref{prob:RH.delta}.
 This conjugation leads to a new RHP, Problem \ref{prob:mkdv.RHP1}.
-The purpose of this is to prepare for the lower/upper factorization of the jump matrix on the part of the real axis between two stationary point and also reverse the triangularity of certain residue conditions.
+The purpose of this is to prepare for the lower/upper factorization of the jump matrix on the part of the real axis between two stationary points and also reverse the triangularity of certain residue conditions.
 This is needed in the contour deformation described in Section \ref{sec:mixed}.

 The third step ( Section \ref{sec:mixed}) is a deformation of contour from $\bbR$ to a new contour $\Sigma^{(2)}$ (Figure \ref{fig:contour-def}).
 It is to guarantee that the phase factors in the jump matrix on $\bbR$ have the desired exponential decay in time along the deformed contours.
-Inevitably this transformation will results in certain non-analyticity in the sectors off the real axis which leads to a mixed $\dbar$--RHP-problem, Problem \ref{prob:DNLS.RHP.dbar}.
+Inevitably this transformation {will result }in certain non-analyticity in the sectors off the real axis which leads to a mixed $\dbar$--RHP-problem, Problem \ref{prob:DNLS.RHP.dbar}.